syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 {% endtabs %}

 ### CellDoubleTappedCommand
-The command will be invoked while double tapping a cell in the SfDataGrid.
+The `CellDoubleTappedCommand` will be invoked while double tapping a cell in the SfDataGrid.
 The instance of `DataGridCellDoubleTappedEventArgs` will be passed as the default value of the command's parameter.
-It can be customized by setting the `CellDoubleTappedCommandParameter` property.
+It can be customized by setting the [CellDoubleTappedCommandParameter](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellDoubleTappedCommandParameter) property.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}
-<syncfusion:SfDataGrid CellDoubleTappedCommand="{Binding ButtonCommand}"
+<syncfusion:SfDataGrid CellDoubleTappedCommand="{Binding DoubleTapCommand}"
                        ItemsSource="{Binding OrderInfoCollection}" />
 {% endhighlight %}
 {% highlight c# tabtitle="MainPage.xaml.cs" %}